MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/azure-digital-twins-query-request-plugin.md

 ms.reviewer: alexans
 ms.topic: reference
-ms.date: 11/06/2022
+ms.date: 11/07/2022
 ---
 # azure_digital_twins_query_request plugin

 The `azure_digital_twins_query_request` plugin runs an Azure Digital Twins query as part of a Kusto Query Language query.
 The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

 Using the plugin, you can query across data in both Azure Digital Twins and any data source accessible through the Kusto Query Language.
-For example, you can use the plugin to contextualize time series data in a Kusto query by joining it with knowledge graph data held in Azure Digital Twins.
+For example, you can [historize digital twin property updates to Azure Data Explorer](#perform-time-series-analytics).

 For more information about the plugin, see [Azure Digital Twins query plugin for Azure Data Explorer](azure/digital-twins/concepts-data-explorer-plugin#using-the-plugin).

+## Authentication and authorization

+The azure_digital_twins_query_request plugin uses the Azure AD account of the user running the query to authenticate.
+To run a query, a user must at least be granted the **Azure Digital Twins Data Reader** role.
+Information on how to assign this role can be found in [**Security for Azure Digital Twins solutions**](/azure/digital-twins/concepts-security#authorization-azure-roles-for-azure-digital-twins).

 ## Syntax